How to Choose a Paint Finish

 Don’t worry, there are a lot fewer options of paint finishes than there are paint colors.
-While the finish you choose will partly be a decorative choice that will change how shiny your painting pro appears, there are also practical factors for choosing the right paint sheen for your space.
+While the finish you choose will partly be a decorative choice that will change how shiny your paint appears, there are also practical factors for choosing the right paint sheen for your space.

 The professionals at CertaPro Painters® can help you with deciding on the perfect finish for your interior painting project––and can certainly help with everything that comes before and after that decision too.

-There are typically only a handful of paint finishes to choose from.
+As opposed to all the different paint choices for your living room, there are typically only a handful of paint finishes to choose from, and they all provide different effects and aesthetic qualities.
 Depending on what brand of paint you select, they may have slightly different names.